-Heck, there are many students in my class who joined without knowing a lick of HTML/PHP/CSS and now they are managing their own online stores all by themselves.
+Heck, there are many students in my class who joined without knowing a lick of HTML/PHP/CSS and now they are managing their own open source ecommerce platforms all by themselves.

 If you lack certain skills, it sometimes makes sense to pay for services to compensate for what you are not good at so you can focus on your strengths.

 Think about it this way.
-Starting a traditional brick and mortar store could cost you hundreds of thousands of dollars.
-And yet you are worried about $25 a month?
-That’s ridiculous.
+Starting a traditional brick and mortar store would cost you hundreds of thousands of dollars.
+And yet you are worried about $29 a month?

 - I pay $100s a month for professional webhosting even though I know how to run my own linux webserver.